aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

 The following example shows how to copy a worksheet from one workbook to another workbook.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-CopyWorksheetsBetweenWorkbooks-CopyWorksheetsBetweenWorkbooks.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-CopyWorksheetsBetweenWorkbooks-CopyWorksheetsBetweenWorkbooks.java" >}}

 The following example shows how to copy a worksheet from one workbook to another.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-CopyWorksheetFromWorkbookToOther-CopyWorksheetFromWorkbookToOther.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-CopyWorksheetFromWorkbookToOther-CopyWorksheetFromWorkbookToOther.java" >}}

 ### **Move Worksheets within Workbook**